matthewjberger/scoop-nerd-fonts/README.md

 scoop bucket add nerd-fonts
 ```

-#### Note: Admin rights are required to install these fonts, because their installers modify the registry.
+#### Note: Admin rights are required to install these fonts for Windows version before Windows 10 1809, because their installers modify the `HKEY_LOCAL_MACHINE` registry.
 Additionally, restarting your computer after uninstalling a font is necessary for the font to be fully removed.

 ## Generating font manifests